esmith443/Verizon-ONT-Bypass/README.md

 # Setup
 [Unifi UDM Pro using Iszo APC XPON UNO on Verizon FiOS GPON](https://www.amazon.com/iszo-Support-Modify-Network-Converter/dp/B0BZPZNKJ6)

+> [!IMPORTANT]
+> It is a 50/50 chance amazon will send you a SC/APC or SC/UPC Iszo ONU.
+(For verizon FiOS you want SC/APC)
+>
+> You can tell if the ONU is SC/APC if the little handle on the ONU is Green.
+If it is Blue your ONU is SC/UPC.
+>
+> Both units will work, but if you have a SC/UPC (blue) ONU you will need an adapter [Link](https://www.amazon.com/dp/B0B51TKMMK?ref=ppx_yo2ov_dt_b_fed_asin_title)

 Verizon ONT: I-211M-K

 ISZO ONU: LL-XS2510